senseexcel/senseexcel-reporting/install-clean.md

 ## VALIDATE CONNECTOR IS RUNNING

 1. Execute the RunConnector.bat batch file from the \Reporting directory.
-Do not run in Administrator mode.
+Do not run as Administrator.

 2. If the connector is running successfully, the console window will display the following text on the last line.